-Angelica Zabanal is an Associate in Selman Breitman’s San Francisco office and is a member of the firm’s Commercial Litigation, Construction Law, Equine Law, General Liability, and Product Liability practice groups.
-Angelica has represented national insurance companies in complex insurance fraud litigation and qui tam actions.
+Angelica Zabanal is an Associate in Selman Breitman’s San Francisco office and is a member of the firm’s Commercial Litigation, Construction Law, Equine Law, General Liability, Trucking and Transportation, and Product Liability practice groups.
+She has represented national insurance companies in complex insurance fraud litigation and qui tam actions.
 In 2016, Angelica served as third-chair for a jury trial in Los Angeles Superior Court representing a national insurance company client in qui tam litigation combating white collar fraud.
 Her team secured an $11.5 million judgment and permanent injunctive relief for their client after prevailing against defendants involved in a scheme to defraud insurance companies through sham law offices.
 Angelica’s litigation experience, which also includes insurance defense, mass torts, and medical malpractice, allows her to hone in on the medical aspects of liability.
 Her unique skills in evaluating and investigating claims of injury are particularly useful for her clients, who benefit from her breadth of experience.

 While in law school, Angelica was a member of the Stetson International Environmental Law Moot Court Team; founded Law for Youth Empowerment (LYtE), a law student organization dedicated to juvenile justice; and served as the Vice President of the Filipino Law Students Association.
 She also served as a judicial extern to Justice Simeon R. Acoba, Jr. (ret.) of the Hawai’i Supreme Court and as an intern to Chief Counsel Anthony Lang of the Federal Bureau of Investigation, Honolulu Division.